-- improving the financial sustainability of Western Australia's health system - improving Western Australia's economic prosperity - advancing Western Australia to being, or maintaining Western Australia's position as, a national or international leader in research and innovation activities.
+- improving the health and wellbeing of Western Australians - advancing Western Australia to being, or maintaining Western Australia's position as, a national or international leader in research and innovation activities.

 The Program is administered by the Office of Medical Research and Innovation (OMRI), WA Department of Health (Department of Health).
 Queries may be directed to DOH.OMRI@health.wa.gov.au.